shreyastulsi/shreyastulsi.github.io/project.md

 ```

-Printed the datatypes, missing values counts to ensure a consistent schema(no errant values)
-Categorical encoding: for the non numerical datatypes(specifically sex, smoker and region, these were encoded using the Label Encoder)
+1. Categorical encoding: for the non numerical datatypes(specifically sex, smoker and region, these were encoded using the Label Encoder) <br>

-Train-test split: Split dataset into train and test datasets with 80/20 ratio, using train_test_split and a fixed random_state = 42
+2. Train-test split: Split dataset into train and test datasets with 80/20 ratio, using train_test_split and a fixed random_state = 42 <br>

-Used StandardScaler for input features, so Linear Regression and ML would work better
+3. Used StandardScaler for input features, so Linear Regression and ML would work better <br>

 I then also performed further exploratory data analysis to visualize the relationships within my dataset in a clearer fashion.